 This stop has great views of first and second level canal intersection.
 It is along Gatehouse Road in Holyoke.
 The location has had three distinct uses through the years.
 At first it was a lock for boats that were hauling construction material for the canals.
 Then it was turned in the first test flume in Holyoke being used by James Emerson (LINK) from 1870 to 1879.
 He increased the power used by turbines from 70 to 80%.
 Thirdly, from 1920 to the present, it is used as an electrical power station with three medium-sized turbines.

 The spike of the First Level Canal that you see in front of you was the site of the original protocanal that fed water into five small mills owned by Alfred Smith.
 No one knows for sure when the original canal was built.

 To the southwest of the Boatlock is the Whiting Paper Mill.
 Here William Whiting had his original paper mill.
 He had two more mills in Holyoke and owned one of the largest paper mills in the country.
 He had started working at the Holyoke Paper Mill but the Newton Brothers converted this Whiting Mill from a wire mill to a paper mill for him.

 To the south of the Whiting number 1 mill is a mill along Lyman Street that was at first called the Hampden Cotton Mill.
 After 20 years of operation it turned into the Mackintosh and specialized in men’s suits.
-Now it is part of the Wherehouse?, a social function business.
+Now it is part of the Wherehouse?, a social function business started in 1982.

 To the east of the Boatlock, see the magnificent view of the Second Level Canal.
 The mills in front of you are those of the Hadley Cotton Mill.
 Beyond are the Valley Paper Mill and the Albion.
 The train tracks to your right are still active.
 The second Holyoke train station is about 200 yards away.
 This is the Richardson Train Station.
 It is one of a few structures left in New England built in the Richardsonian Romanesque Style.